 There are approximately 10-12 service trips that are planned annually by student organizations and advised by the Office of Student Leadership, Involvement, and Civic Engagement (SLICE) and the Office of International Education (OIE).
 While most service trips occur during spring break, a few travel during the winter or summer break.
-The vast majority of our service trips are international, with past trips volunteering in countries such as the Dominican Republic, Panama, Honduras, Nicaragua, Costa Rica, India, Rwanda, Haiti and more.
+Their work focuses on an equally expansive set of challenging social issues by staffing medical clinics, teaching English in classrooms, creating business development plans with local business leaders, or working alongside community members on development projects that address sanitation, water issues, and more.

 How to Get Connected

 Applications will come out very early in the fall semester from the student organizations that are facilitating their alternative break trips.
-To connect with and and learn more about these student organizations, attend the Volunteer Fair and Activities Fair, or check them out on The Bridge.
+To connect with and learn more about these student organizations, attend the Volunteer Fair and Activities Fair, or check them out on The Bridge.
 Trips fill up quickly so don’t delay.
 Many service trip organizations have local projects which will need volunteers as well.

 Global Medical Brigades